 2.6.
-Normally sponsorship negotiations will be handled by the Director of Development in line with the University’s Sponsorship Policy.
+Normally sponsorship negotiations will be handled by the Pro-Vice-Chancellor External in line with the University’s Sponsorship Policy.

 3.1.
 The University is an exempt charity under the terms of the Charities Act 2011.
 Its charitable activities are monitored by the Higher Education Funding Council for England (HEFCE), which is its principal regulator.
 The Governors of the University are its charitable trustees.
 The manner in which the University delivers its charitable purpose within the context of the Charity Commissions guidance on public benefit is outlined in the financial statements for 2011 and subsequent years.
 The University has no linked charities.